neda-ale/Coursera_Capstone/README.md

 Below you can see the clustered map of Canberra.

-This map has the below informations for each Suburb:
+This map has the below information for each Suburb:

 - Suburb name
 - Cluster name